sarugaku/vistir/README.rst

 **temp_environ**
 /////////////////

-Sets a temporary environment context to freely manipulate :data:`os.environ` which will be reset upon exiting the context.
+Sets a temporary environment context to freely manipulate ``os.environ`` which will be reset upon exiting the context.